-The stage of a cancer is a term used to describe its size and whether it has spread beyond the area of the body where it started.
+The stage of a cancer is a term used to describe its size and whether it has spread beyond its original site.

-Knowing the extent of the cancer helps the doctors to decide on the most appropriate treatment.
+Knowing the extent of the cancer helps the doctors decide on the best treatment for you.

 A commonly used staging system uses numbers to describe the stage of the cancer:

-This is the earliest stage.
-The cancer can only be found inside the pancreas itself, although it may be quite large.
-There is no cancer in the lymph nodes close to the pancreas and no sign that it has spread to anywhere else in the body.
+Stage 1 This is the earliest stage.
+The cancer is contained inside the pancreas, although it may be quite large.
+There is no cancer in the lymph nodes close to the pancreas and no sign that it has spread anywhere else in the body.

-The cancer has started to grow into the duodenum, or the bile duct, or tissues surrounding the pancreas and/or there is cancer in lymph nodes near your pancreas.
+Stage 2 The cancer has started to grow outside the pancreas into nearby tissues and/or there is cancer in lymph nodes near the pancreas.

-The cancer has spread to other body organs such as the liver or lungs.
+Stage 4 The cancer has spread to distant sites such as the liver or lungs.

 Stage 4 cancer is often called metastatic or advanced cancer.
-This means it has spread to other parts of your body.
-About 45%–55% of pancreatic cancers are diagnosed at this stage.
+This means the cancer has spread to other parts of your body.
+About half of pancreatic cancers (45%–55%) are diagnosed at this stage.

 TNM staging system